diojer/vault/Work Queue.md

 4. Look for graduate schemes preferably with a masters course
 	1. Create a spreadsheet to store finds and know deadlines
 	2. Goal: find 3 more or find a good source.
+	3. Try to use chatGPT,
+	4. Use search prompts like "masters with placement" if what you want isn't available.
 5. Try to read macroeconomics further reading,
 6. Read ahead in macroeconomics textbook.
 7. Write up MTM notes.
+8. Watch Hubert's Macrobond tutorials